 Welcome to my foray into vanity publishing.

 My name is Keith Gregory.
 I am a professional software developer, currently living in Philadelphia with my wife and cockatiel.
 I've been programming since 1977, making a living from it since 1984.
-It's been a long and varied journey: from real-time data acquisition systems written in assembly language, to SQL on a massively parallel database, to web-facing development … with a few odds and ends such as networked applications and GUI clients.
+It's been a long and varied journey: from real-time data acquisition systems written in assembly language, to SQL on a massively parallel database … with the inevitable excursion into web-apps.
 The last dozen years are covered in my resume.

 If you're not a spambot, you can send questions or comments to “contact” at this domain.

 This site contains a collection of articles, primarily on programming topics, but including some of my other interests.
 Most of the programming articles are about Java, because it's the language that I've used most in the past decade.
 Also because it doesn't get a lot of respect as languages go, and I think that's unfair.

 I also have a blog that focuses on programming philosophy, life as a software developer, and topics that don't merit the research and thought of a real article.